Goldenrod (showboat): History

 Goldenrod was built in 1909 by Pope Dock Company of Parkersburg, West Virginia for W.R.
 Markle at a cost $75,000.
 At 200 ft long and 45 ft wide, she had an auditorium 162 ft long with twenty-one red velour upholstered boxes and a seating capacity of 1,400.

-In 1910, twenty-one showboats, plied the Mississippi, visiting 15 mid-western states.
+In 1910, twenty-two showboats, plied the Mississippi, visiting 15 midwestern states.
 (Showboats were typically non-powered barges with entertainment palaces built upon them.)
-By 1928, this number had dwindled to eleven, and by 1938, only five remained in operation.
+By 1928, this number had dwindled to twelve, and by 1938, only four remained in operation.
+In 1943, only the Goldenrod remained.
 Between the Great Depression, movies, and increased mobility, the days of the showboat were all but over.

+R.W.
+Emerson took ownership of Goldenrod around 1913 with an auction bid of $11,000.
+Seating capacity was reduced to 1300 under his ownership in order to widen the center aisle.

 Goldenrod was the last showboat to work the Mississippi.
 Under the ownership of Capt.
 Bill Menke, she was moored at the St. Louis riverfront in 1937.
+In 1947, the original wooden hull was placed into a steel barge at the St. Louis Shipbuilding & Steel Company.
 By 1950, she had been partially sunk and salvaged twice.
 Shows were still being staged, and, for 75 cents a head, St. Louis playgoers could board the boat and "sass the actors" on stage.

 On 1 June 1962, a disastrous fire, caused by an electrical short, all but destroyed the superstructure of the auditorium, and caused severe damage to the entire structure.
 The Goldenrod was then purchased by a group of St. Louis businessmen headed by Frank C. Pierson and Don Franz, and restored to her original glory, and beyond.
 Plush carpeting was laid in the auditorium, with cabaret seating, under a huge crystal chandelier.
 Many antique appointments were salvaged from old St. Louis mansions being torn down.
 Brass fixtures and rails were restored or replaced, as was the tin ceiling and elaborate woodwork.
 A cocktail lounge was added, with a small bandstand where the St. Louis Ragtimers band played traditional ragtime for many years.
 The upstairs staterooms were converted into a buffet dining room.
 When this $300,000 renovation was completed, Goldenrod had her Grand Re-Opening in May, 1965.
 In 1967, she was registered as a National Historic Landmark.
 Mr. Pierson also owned the Becky Thatcher, a former packet boat, traveling no more but moored beside Goldenrod, featuring a restaurant, lounges, and gift shop.